Knewton25/BinanceSmartchain-Token/README.md

-# BinanceSmartchain-Token
-A good README file provides clear, concise, and helpful information about your project.
-For a Binance Smart Chain (BSC) token, here’s a template for your README:

----
 Newkoin Bsc Token

 "A BEP-20 token deployed on Binance Smart Chain (BSC), featuring [key features like maximum transaction limits, wallet limits, and tokenomics] .
 Includes standard functionalities for secure and efficient transactions."